Vector Tiles (MVT) with pg_tileserv, PostGIS, Leaflet and Python Flask

 Tired of slow maps?
 Say goodbye to heavy WMS and hello to blazing-fast vector tiles!
 In this mini tutorial, we’ll build a lightning-fast vector tile server using PostGIS + pg_tileserv + Leaflet — no GeoServer needed.
 Fully dynamic, lightweight, and perfect for mobile-friendly GIS apps.

-🧠 What is pg_tileserv
+🧠 What is pg_tileserv?

-is a super-lightweight vector tile server developed by CrunchyData.
-It serves raw .pbf
+pg_tileserv is a super-lightweight vector tile server developed by CrunchyData.
+It serves raw .pbf tiles directly from your PostGIS database, no caching or tiling middleware required.

 It’s built using Golang, and it outputs tiles in Mapbox Vector Tile (MVT) format, meaning you can render beautiful, dynamic maps in Leaflet or MapLibre with total frontend control.